UNVEILING THE NEW NOSE!

-Unquestionably the most dramatic moment for the patient is the day the splinters removed.
-Often times the patient will have friends and family as an audience for splint removal.
+Unquestionably the most dramatic moment for the patient is the day we remove the splinters.
+Often times the patient has friends and family as an audience for splint removal.
 I will often ask patient permission to film the split removal, recognizing this is a very emotional time.

 Once the patient is comfortable in the examination chair in my assistant disposition properly and slowly and carefully remove the tape and the splint revealing the new nose.
 We usually get a reaction from the family members and friends present.
 The patient gets a mirror and begins the mental process of incorporating the new nose into their personal image.
 Usually, there’s some swelling but the new configuration is clearly visible.
 Learn more about rhinoplasty

 We film the splint removal with the patient’s permission to memorialize this very significant and emotional day.
 It is most often very fulfilling for all concerned.